Our Courses of Study

 Mathematics Preparation Course

 In the upcoming winter semester, a Mathematics Preparation Course for all new students in the subjects Physics, Teaching Degree Programmes in Physics, IPSP and Meteorology is organised at our faculty.
 Essential mathematical content is repeated and refreshed during this course.
-Your participation in the Mathematics Preparation Course is voluntary.
-However, a registration is required.
-To do so, please register by email using your university email address.
+Participation in the Mathematics Preparation Course is voluntary and will not be graded.
+Please register by email if you would like to attend.

-The contents of the Mathematics Preparation Course includes:
+The contents of the Mathematics Preparation Course include:

 • functions